| |

 |||||||||

 The Frame as a set of eleven unique numbers Game 6 As a set of eleven unique numbers, the Frame focuses on the Precession of Equinoxes and Osiris numbers.
-Moreover, we have: 618 first three digits of Phi's fractional part Mark 618 on the chart, as the total of the first eight unique values of the Frame.
-618 = 16 + 27 + 54 + 80 + 81 + 108 + 113 + 139 The World's oldest puzzle on Osiris Numbers Documenting Osiris numbers in use back in 14,000 BPE Some years ago, professors of History of Science Giorgio de Santillana and Hertha von Dechend Hertha von Dechend proposed that prehistoric awareness of equinoctial precession was encoded into mythology, etc, around the world.
-The code makes use of Osiris Numbers, which synchronize the precessional cycle with the clockworks of a 360 degree circle, and a 24-hour day, impressing upon nature the seal of Creation.
-These numbers rounds out the precessional cycle to 25,920 years.
-The world had to wait until late in the steam-era for more accurate numbers. http://www.bibliotecapleyades.net/hamlets_mill/hamletmill.htm Our Frame seems to deal with the Precession of Equinoxes on three levels of accuracy, with the top level at par to ours.
+There is also the following significant marker: 618 — the first three digits of Phi's fractional part.
+Mark 618 on the chart, as the total of the first eight unique values of the Frame.
+618 = 16 + 27 + 54 + 80 + 81 + 108 + 113 + 139 The World's oldest puzzle on Osiris Numbers Some years ago, professors of History of Science Giorgio de Santillana and Hertha von Dechend proposed that prehistoric awareness of equinoctial precession was encoded into mythology, etc, around the world.
+The code makes use of the so called Osiris Numbers, which synchronize the precessional cycle with the clockworks of a 360 degree circle, and a 24-hour day, impressing upon nature the seal of Creation.
+These numbers round out the precessional cycle to 25,920 years. http://www.bibliotecapleyades.net/hamlets_mill/hamletmill.htm The world had to wait until late in the steam-era for more accurate numbers; however, our Frame evidently deals with the Precession of Equinoxes on three levels of accuracy, with the top level at par to ours.
 Equinoctial Precession - level 1 - the Zodiac of 25,920 years

 The six unique numbers of the Frame below 113 (16, 27, 54, 80, 81, 108) have a common denominator of 6480, or one-fourth of 25920.
 They are all all Osiris numbers.
 All divide 25,920 into whole numbers. ![]() |

 360 is an Osiris Number.
-The combinations of segments that follow, also give even multiples of 36.
+The following segment combinations are all even multiples of 36.

 ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||